IDA-TUBS/lotus/docs/publications/publication_list.md

----
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: page
-title: Publications
-permalink: /publications/
----

 Bendrick, Alex, and Rolf Ernst.
 2023.
 “Hard Real-Time Streaming of Large Data Objects with Overlapping Backward Error Correction.”
 In *IECON 2023- 49th Annual Conference of the IEEE Industrial Electronics